The 17 Best Books On Power

 Power permeates all facets of life, both on the outside and within us.

-And of course, it runs much deeper than our conscious mind, too.
+And runs much deeper than our conscious mind, too.

-But here is the potential issue with it: it’s their course.
+But here is the potential issue with it: it’s their rails.

 Your genes have shaped our drives and urges not for us, but for themselves.

-And until we learn what that programming is, the selfish genes have total power over us.
+And until we learn what that programming is, the selfish genes have ultimate power over us.

 Power Nugget: Your Genes Are Your #1 Master

-And you may or may not agree with that program.
-But sure as hell, it wasn’t designed to make you happy or fulfilled.
-As a matter of fact, it wasn’t even designed with your best interest in mind.
+And guess what, it wasn’t designed to make you happy or fulfilled.
+Heck, it wasn’t even designed with your best interest in mind.

 The only way to upset that program and gain a foothold of power over yourself (and the world around you) is to understand what that program is all about.